• Skip to primary navigation

 EASY SHRIMP SCAMPI | CLASSIC ITALIAN-AMERICAN RECIPE

-A delicious seafood pasta recipe that is so easy to make and pretty enough for company.
+A delicious easy shrimp scampi recipe with angel hair pasta that is so quick to make and pretty enough for company.
 The instructions ensure the shrimp stay juicy and tender with a garlicky lemon taste.

 Print Pin Rate